realrubberduckdev/dp-blog/src/content/az900-exam.md

 This is ok if you are taking the exam from an office meeting room where you are certain that nobody will knock or come in.
 I took the exam from my home office room, which was fine disruption wise, but it felt like letting a stranger(s) into my room.
 Next exam, I might take it from a office room or from exam center.

-This tweet thread sums up the inconveniences faced while using BYOD exams.
-But having said so, I can totally see the benefit of this for people who may not be able to go to the exam center.
+Having said so, I can totally see the benefit of BYOD for people who may not be able to go to the exam center.
+It needs further improvements, but I do congratulate MeasureUp on implementing it.
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">One thing I cannot stand is <a href="https://twitter.com/PearsonVUE?ref_src=twsrc%5Etfw">@PearsonVUE</a> and the fact Microsoft use them for the exams - they&#39;re impossible to deal with.</p>&mdash; Gregor Suttie - Azure Greg 🏴󠁧󠁢󠁳󠁣󠁴󠁿 (@gregor_suttie) <a href="https://twitter.com/gregor_suttie/status/1185170236682706944?ref_src=twsrc%5Etfw">October 18, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Results
 The exam results are generated immediate after the exam and it includes marks scored with a further breakdown of performance.